 Separating content by company size or revenue can help increase response rates.
 A small business with less than 20 employees and revenues of $500,000 will have different needs compared to a Fortune 500 company that has more than 10,000 employees and generates $20+ million per year.

 What are your interests?
-If you are passionate about email marketing, are you more likely to read content about email marketing templates or content about database input administration?
+If you are passionate about email marketing, are you more likely to read content about that includes B2B email marketing examples or content about CRM database input administration?

 Filter email subscribers by interest or product category to make the message more relevant to the reader, and you can even use past purchase history to identify the interests for those who have already signed up to receive emails.

 For buyers’ who have just started out researching the industry and are collecting comparison data; these subscribers should be sent research related content – white papers, industry reports, etc. whereas someone who is later in the buying cycle, closer to making a decision should be receiving information on software free trials, product demos and webinars.

 Would you send the latest cat meme to a 55 year old based in the country side?
 Likewise, would you send your nineteen year old drinking buddy a 50 page industry research report?
 Maybe you would, but by segmenting by age, you are able to identify who your target audience is.